nsipplswezey/VoltAGE/README.md

 # Development Notes
 This is a react native product for quickly capturing images of items that are intended to be gifted, then making note of whether they were gifted!

+We pass images of the physical item to a convoluted nerual net, optimized for mobile, to create an identification model.

+When the physical item is gifted, the reciever points their phone at the item to identify the item and document receipt.

 ## Technical

 Front-end: